Christ Church Grammar School: Peter Moyes Centre

-The Peter Moyes Centre (PMC – formerly the Education Support Unit) was the initiative of former headmaster Peter Moyes, who from the beginning of his term as headmaster, believed that the school should provide for students of all abilities.
+The Peter Moyes Centre (PMC – formerly the Christopher Wallwork Support Hub) was the initiative of former headmaster Peter Moyes, who from the beginning of his term as headmaster, believed that the school should provide for students of all abilities.
 In 1969, the school established a remedial centre for students with specific difficulties with literacy and numeracy.
 The centre now caters for students in the preparatory and senior schools who have a range of physical or intellectual disabilities.
 Each student has an individual program based on his educational needs and, where possible, students are integrated into mainstream classes.
 The focus of the program is the development of independence that will prepare the students for life after school.

 Outdoor education program

 Venture

 Venture is a 10-day hike for Year 10 students, which places 14 groups on walk routes through the bushland and coastal setting of Walpole Nornalup National Park.
 A teacher and an outdoor education specialist accompany each group.

 Venture was developed during 1989 and 1990 with the first camp in 1991.
 The aim of Venture is to give Year 10 students greater focus by presenting them with real challenges where they can practice goal setting and objectives, and develop problem-solving skills in a group situation.